orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | Live (latest commit) | Yes                                   |
 | Live snapshot        | Yes                                   |

-* Using beta, alpha, preview versions may lead to information disclosure when the debug dump or crash report contains sensitive information.
+* Using beta, alpha, preview versions, or enabling the debug USE flag may lead to information disclosure when the debug dump or crash report contains sensitive information.

 | Python               | Level of support                      | Distro correspondence   |
 | ---                  | ---                                   | ---                     |